Sameerkash/DSC-App/README.md

 **Setup for your chapter**

 - Star this project 😜, Clone it.
+- For a different package name, create a New Flutter Project and copy the lib folder
 - Setup a firebase account and add an android app, add debug SHA and release SHA
 - Navigate to `lib/views/auth/authView.dart` and Change the name to your chapter name
 - Navigate to `lib/explore/explore.view.dart` and Change 'DSC KSSEM' to your chapter name